 Ahhh, another day of feeling fantastic and alive!
 Sometimes I can't help but think back to my meat-eating days and how crappy I always felt.
 Of course, at the time, I didn't realize how bad it was because it was normal to me to feel the way I did.
-I was walking around in a constant state of tension, fighting aches and pains, sleeping poorly, likely battling all kinds of diseases, and I thought that was just life.
+I was walking around in a constant state of tension, fighting aches and pains, sleeping poorly, likely battling all kinds of disease, and I thought that was just life.

 Now that I know how amazing it feels to live a life not eating animal products, I often ask myself the question: are we, humans, built to eat animals in the first place?
 Are our bodies designed to consume and live off of animals?